ITT-25/assignment-08-replicating-team-lila/documentation.md

 # 1.1 Paper Selection

 To find a suitable paper, we browsed the papers of several conferences including the CHI, UIST and ASSETS.
-Most, however, required either hardware that was not easily attainable for us or projects that would certainly exceed the time limit of two weeks, such as *Foot-Based Game Controller to Improve Interaction between Participants* by Sowińska et al [[1]](#references).
-Some papers seemed somewhat feasible, such as *Phrase-Gesture Typing on Smartphones* by Xu et al [[2]](#references), which would require us to train a neural language model to recognize entire sentences.
+Most, however, required either hardware that was not easily attainable for us or projects that would certainly exceed the time limit of two weeks, such as *Foot-Based Game Controller to Improve Interaction between Participants* by Sowińska et al. [[1]](#references).
+Some papers seemed somewhat feasible, such as *Phrase-Gesture Typing on Smartphones* by Xu et al. [[2]](#references), which would require us to train a neural language model to recognize entire sentences.
 However, we were unsure whether our knowledge and search for datasets would fit the time frame.
-After examining the papers in the Journal Club forum in GRIPS as well, we ultimately decided on *The Space Between the Notes: Adding Expressive Pitch Control to the Piano Keyboard* by McPherson et al [[3]](#references).
+After examining the papers in the Journal Club forum in GRIPS as well, we ultimately decided on *The Space Between the Notes: Adding Expressive Pitch Control to the Piano Keyboard* by McPherson et al. [[3]](#references).
 This paper explores the addition of expressive pitch control such as pitch bends and vibratos to piano keyboards.
 McPherson et al. achieved this by adding capacitive touch sensors to the keys, allowing finger position and movement to modulate pitch.

 ## 1.2 CV-Based Approach instead of Capacitive Sensors

-We wanted to have a minimal setup that can be used with minimal hardware requirements and a simple setup.
-Webcams and printed aruco markers are widely available and easy to set up, making them a good choice for our idea.
+We wanted to have a minimal setup that requires only basic hardware requirements and is easy to configure.
+Webcams and printed ArUco markers are widely available and easy to set up, making them a good choice for our idea.

 We purposely chose to slightly alter the approach from the paper by using a CV-based method instead of capacitive sensors.
-This makes the application more accessible and combines several concepts learned during the ITT course.
+This makes the application more accessible and brings together several concepts we learned during the ITT course.

 # 2 Apparatus

 <img src="docs/images/setup_sketch.png" alt="Setup sketch showing camera, piano area and user" width="80%" />

-To replicate the setup you need **4** 6x6 ArUco markers, a camera, a computer, and a flat surface.
+To replicate the setup, you need **4** 6x6 ArUco markers, a camera, a computer, and a flat surface.
 The camera should be positioned in front of the user, facing the piano area at a downward angle.
 The ArUco markers should be placed anywhere in the area that the camera sees forming a rectangle.
 As long as the camera can see all markers and is facing them at a downward angle of roughly `45°`, the application will work as intended.